Sachin2903/Java_DSA/javaPart1.md

 JDK java development kit provides environment to develop and run java code (jre + development tool ) JRE provide enviroment to run java code (jvm + library) JVM execute code line by line that is an reason if java as interpreted language

+Java can be considered both a compiled and an interpreted language because its source code is first compiled into a binary byte-code.
+This byte-code runs on the Java Virtual Machine (JVM), which is usually a software-based interpreter

 ```java
 public class JavaBasic{